-- Try some light exercise when you are feeling least tired during the day. - Keep a diary to see what time of the day you are most tired. - Listen to music/read books. - Meditate or use relaxation exercises. - Spread out and prioritise what you need to get done over the day. - Allow others to help. - Rest when you need to, but limit daytime naps to 45 minutes.
+- Try some light exercise when you are feeling least tired during the day. - Keep a diary to see what time of the day you are most tired. - · Listen to music/read books. - Meditate or use relaxation exercises. - Spread out and prioritise what you need to get done over the day. - Allow others to help. - During the day, rest when you need to, but not for longer than 1 hour.